joshnuss/1000experiments.dev/posts/49-marketing-experiments.md

 ## Formula

 The formula should be easy.
-Find something that takes a lot of time (time is money), make it take no time at all, find the people (audience) spending time doing it the hard way.
+Find something that takes a lot of time (time is money), and make it take no time at all.
+Then find the people (audience) spending time doing it the hard way.
 If the price of the offering is 10x less that what their time costs, it should be a no-brainer.